 Living expenses are day-to-day expenditures like groceries, social activities, emergency situations, etc. A student studying in Ireland spends an average of €7,000 to €12,000 for all their personal expenses.
 So students should monitor and plan their expenses from time to time for effective budgeting.

 As it is said that health is everything.
 So a student studying in Ireland should definitely consider medical insurance.
 As life is so uncertain and living in a foreign country away from your known relative can be a bit difficult to manage.
 Medical insurance should cover all these uncertainties.
 Medical insurance in Ireland ranges from around €500 – €800 annually.

 Traveling charges either by bus, train, or subway for a long or short distance in Ireland costs approximately €135 per month which can be reduced by up to 40% if you opt for a Student Travelcard.

 Students studying are allowed to work for 20 hours per week during their academic session and can work full-time on vacations.
 As you will be a registered paid workforce, you will be entitled to pay taxes.
 Hence don’t ignore taxes in order to lay down the unwanted hassle.

 If you are willing to know more about the Ireland Study Visa process, you can certainly contact us by writing us an email at firstname.lastname@example.org and one of our experts will help you out in every possible way.
-You may also call us at +91-9310-10-6988 or you can also receive a call back from our expert once you fill out the inquiry form.
+Call us at +91-9310-10-6988 or you can also receive a call back from our expert once you fill out the inquiry form.
 You can also talk to our experts directly through our live chat feature and clear your doubts instantaneously.